deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_14_0.png "🔼 Figure 16: Impact of parameter proportion on GSM8K performance for pruning parameters identified by each method for Llama 3.2 1B IT.")

-> 🔼 The chart displays the effect of pruning different proportions of parameters identified by various methods (including MathNeuro) on the GSM8K accuracy for the Llama 3.2 1B IT language model.
+> 🔼 The chart displays the effect of pruning different proportions of parameters identified by various methods (including MathNeuro) on the GSM8K performance of Llama 3.2 1B IT model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 16: Impact of parameter proportion on GSM8K performance for pruning parameters identified by each method for Llama 3.2 1B IT.